firestoned/firestone-lib/README.md

 # firestone-lib

-Thus library is primarily used by the firestone and anyone using the firestone project.
+This library is primarily used by the firestone project and anyone using the firestone project.

 # building and testing